 The clinical faculty will conduct monthly clinical evaluations on each student.
 Also, the clinical faculty will have regular dialogue with assigned preceptors to ensure students are progressing favorably.
-Any concerns regarding student's progress will be addressed by program faculty.
+Any concerns regarding student progress will be addressed by the program faculty.
 The Director of Clinical Education and/or clinical instructor will discuss thoroughly any variances that occurred to have a sound understanding of the problem the student is having.
 From the discussion with the clinical preceptor, the Director of Clinical Education and/or clinical instructor will meet with the Program Director to discuss the problem and develop a plan of action to be followed.
-The Program Director and Director of Clinical Education will then meet and inform the student of the problem and the plan of action to correct the problem(s).
-A remediation form will be completed by the Program Director and the Director of Clinical Education and signed by both program faculty and student.
+The Program Director and Director of Clinical Education to be followed.
+The problem and the plan of action to correct the problem(s).
+A remediation form will be completed by the Program Director and the Director of Clinical Education and signed by both the program faculty and student.
 (Appendix H)